-If PHAs' core management systems and capacity are strengthened (EOIO 1), and DFAT funded health services are incentivised to reach the poor/underserved and to progressively integrate with PHA financing and delivery functions (EOIO 2), and PATH generates - and proactively disseminates - new and reliable evidence based on its own experience about what works, when, why, for whom, at what cost which influences PHA practice (Driver 1), then DFAT services will be more effective, inclusive and sustainable.
-If essential health services are more effective, inclusive and sustainable, then they will contribute to improved rural health care and the detection of and response to disease outbreaks (Objective).
+If PHAs' core management systems and capacity are strengthened (EOIO 1), and DFAT funded health services are incentivised to reach the poor/underserved and to progressively integrate with PHA financing and delivery functions (EOIO 2), and PATH generates - and proactively disseminates - new and reliable evidence based on its own experience about what works, when, why, for whom, at what cost which influences PHA practice (Driver 1), then DFAT services will be more effective, inclusive, achieve required quality standards and be sustainable.
+If essential health services are more effective, inclusive, meet quality standards and are sustainable, then they will contribute to improved rural health care and the detection of and response to disease outbreaks (Objective).
 This will in turn contribute to improved health for the rural majority and urban disadvantaged (Goal).